moisesmarques/metmuseum/README.md

-1. change the sample.env name to .env
 # in the terminal (prompt)
-2. npm install
+1. npm install
-3. npm start
+2. npm start